Perfect for Healthy Snack, Side Dish, Relish or Salad Topping

 Add some traditional Mexican seasonings, and the flavor is unbeatable.

 Avocado Corn salad combines the sweetness of corn with a creamy avocado texture.
 It's like corn chips and guac without the guilt.

-- Two ears of fresh corn on the cob, cooked
+- Two ears of fresh corn on the cob, steamed for 10 minutes

 - Two ripe avocados

 - 1 tsp. cumin

 - 1/2 tsp. cayenne pepper (plus a dusting as garnish)